1x6/xenylist/README.md

 For SSL, you can use the Cloudflare proxying feature, which automatically provisions a free SSL cert.
 Alternatively, you can use certbot.

-I run xenylist on a Raspberry Pi on my local network to prevent bad actors from accessing it.
+I run this on a Raspberry Pi on my local network to prevent bad actors from accessing it.

 ## To-do